wilsonmar/wilsonmar.github.io/_posts/2016-07-21-node-starter.md

 google_maps_api_key="W69uHsUJZBPhsFNExykbQceK"
    </pre>

-   Each line defines a differen enviornment variable.
+   Each line defines a differen environment variable.

 0. For execution in Linux, create a script `hsstart.cmd` to start the server after it loads the secrets file: